 But you're so excited to get going on the build that you don't want to spend very long on the design process.
 And believe me, this is something I can totally relate to.
 I'm a serial rusher myself.

 I've rushed and made quick decisions on plenty of things in my life.
 I even rushed my wedding.
-And because of that I got married in a blizzard, with no photographer, and very few friends attending due to the blizzard.
+And because of that I got married in a blizzard, with no photographer, and with very few friends in attendance due to the blizzard.

 Designing your home is no different.
 If you rush, it's going to be insanely stressful and the end result probably won't be quite as great as if you took your time through the design process.

 Designing your forever home should be a fun experience, not a burden.

 Having the mindset that it's going to be a long design process will set you up for a successful project.
 I know it may be hard to have to wait a bit longer, but it'll be worth it.
 In a second we'll dive into why it takes so long so you can be prepared for the experience, but first you might be wondering what I mean by a long design process.

 There are basically 4 phases of the design process for a home renovation or new build.
 And from beginning to end this process could take anywhere from 3 months to multiple years.